The Ownership Gap | Bill Foss

 "I'm responsible for building people who are responsible for everything."

-The second version makes them the architect.
-The person who builds the system that builds the people that build the business.
-And the team — the same team — responds to that shift before any management system is changed.
+The first version makes you essential.
+It makes you the bottleneck.
+It makes you the ceiling on your own business.
+The second makes you the architect, the one who builds the system that builds the people that build the business.
+And the same team responds to that shift before you change a single management system.
 They feel the difference.
-When the founder is operating from “I’m responsible for everything,” they feel watched.
-When the founder is operating from “I’m building people who are responsible,” they feel trusted.
+When you operate from "I'm responsible for everything," they feel watched.
+When you operate from "I'm building people who are responsible," they feel trusted.
 Same people.
-Different operator.
+Different person at the top.
 Different result.

-The Framework: SHIFT I.O.S.
+The framework: SHIFT I.O.S.

 1

-Surface the Identity Constraints
+Surface the identity constraints

 2

-Define the Builder-of-Operators Role
+Define the builder-of-leaders role

 3